 Once I am in the narthex of the church, I find Jasper and it turns out I was correct in my assumption.
 I am able to spend a mere ten minutes talking to him with his left arm wrapped securely around my shoulders before his attention is drawn away by another guest.
 An apologetic look spurs me to reassure him, "It is okay, Uncle Jasper".
 He smiles broadly when I address him as Uncle.
 "I'll just find a seat inside."

 "Okay.
 I'm sorry.
-I love you, sweetheart."
-When Alice's voice calls him again, he gives me a firm hug, kisses my right temple, and tells me we will catch up later.
+I love you, Sweetheart."
+When Alice's voice calls him again, he gives me a firm hug, kisses my right temple, and says we will catch up later.
 Knowing how busy he will be with other guests today, I don't put a lot of weight in his promise.
-I know he will try and I will appreciate whatever time he has available.
+I know he will try; I will appreciate whatever time he has available.

 "Howdy, Cuz.
 Ya ready ta be seated?"
 I nod and smirk at Peter's greeting.

 "I see Charlotte's southern accent is still creeping into your vocabulary, Cuz."
 I tease him as he leads me to a pew on the far right side of the church.